![]() |

 Stir the ingredients together with a fork and pour into a serving dish.
 Guests can add a dollop of the sauce on top of their salmon cakes.

-This healthy dish is a real crowd pleaser.
+This healthy dish is a real crowd-pleaser.
 One can of salmon generously feeds four people.
-It's fancy, filling and frugal.
-It reminds me of ultra delicious bar food!
+It's fancy, filling, and frugal.
+It reminds me of ultra-delicious bar food!

-mayonnaise to make the Remoulade sauce so I substituted a slash of the following and we loved the flavor too.
+Alternative to Rèmoulade Sauce: One day I didn't have enough mayonnaise to make the Rémoulade sauce, so I substituted a splash of the following and we loved the flavor too.
 It's also less work to make since you can simply toss the ingredients into the pan around your finished grilled salmon and let the cakes soak up the small amount of sauce:

 2 tablespoons soy sauce